ballerina-platform/module-ballerinax-azure-service-bus/ballerina/Package.md

 Refer to [azure.com](https://azure.microsoft.com/services/service-bus/) to learn more about Service Bus.

-The `ballerinax/asb` is a [Ballerina](https://ballerina.io/) connector for Microsoft Azure Service Bus. his package offers usage and management capabilities for Azure Service Bus resources, including queues, topics, subscriptions, and rules.
+The `ballerinax/asb` is a [Ballerina](https://ballerina.io/) connector for Microsoft Azure Service Bus.
+This package offers usage and management capabilities for Azure Service Bus resources, including queues, topics, subscriptions, and rules.

 ### Compatibility